 Full-time employees are entitled to 5.6 weeks' paid annual leave per year, while part timers receive pro-rata entitlement.

-Fixed-term employees have the right to the same pay as comparable permanent staff.
+Fixed-term employees and agency staff have the right to the same pay as comparable permanent staff.
+The 'Swedish derogation' (which allowed agencies to opt out of equalising the pay of agency staff with the permanent workforce) ended on 6 April 2020.
 Part-time workers are entitled to pro-rata pay and holiday.

 In a working year, employees are entitled to at least statutory sick pay on their fourth day of absence.
 They don't have to be paid for the first three days.

 Employees who are parents, or who are about to become parents, have a number of rights.
 A woman cannot be sacked or made redundant because she's pregnant.
 She must be given time off for antenatal care and can take 52 weeks' statutory maternity leave.
-To qualify for statutory maternity pay (SMP) - which can only be paid for 39 weeks - she must have worked for you for 26 weeks by the end of the fifteenth week before the week her baby is due.
+To qualify for statutory maternity pay (SMP) - which can only be paid for 39 weeks - she must have worked for you for 26 weeks by the end of the fifteenth week before the week her baby is due and earn at least the lower earnings limit (£120 per week 2021/22).

-Paternity leave allows eligible employees to take one or two weeks' paid leave (paid at £140.98 or 90% AWE if this is lower than £140.98) at or around the period in which the baby is due or is born.
+Paternity leave allows eligible employees to take one or two weeks' paid leave (paid at £151.97 or 90% AWE, whichever is lower) at or around the period in which the baby is due or is born.

 Fathers, partners and parents-to-be have the right to take unpaid time off work to attend up to two ante-natal appointments.